 Day 7 (Sunday) Rest Day

-Glute bridges are an excellent exercise to add to a workout program because they are fairly easy to do, can be modified based on experience level, and the list of the glute bridge muscles worked and benefits are extensive.
+Glute bridges are an excellent exercise to add to a workout program because they are fairly easy to do and can be modified based on experience level.
+Lastly, with glute bridge, muscles worked and benefits are extensive.

 Frequently Asked Questions